Chart Color Schemes

 Population

-Population growth drivers in New Town are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in New Town are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-New Town's population, as of November 2025, is approximately 6,670 people.
-This figure represents an increase of 64 individuals since the 2021 Census, which reported a population of 6,606.
-The growth is inferred from the estimated resident population of 6,519 in June 2024 and the addition of 84 validated new addresses post-census.
-This results in a population density of 1,746 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-New Town's 1% growth since the census is close to the SA3 area's growth rate of 2.3%, indicating strong growth fundamentals.
-Overseas migration was the primary driver of population growth in recent periods.
+New Town's population is approximately 6,673 as of February 2026.
+This figure reflects an increase of 67 people since the 2021 Census, which recorded a population of 6,606.
+The change is inferred from the estimated resident population of 6,519 in June 2024 and an additional 84 validated new addresses since the Census date.
+This results in a population density ratio of 1,746 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+New Town's growth rate of 1.0% since census is within 1.5 percentage points of the SA3 area (2.5%), indicating competitive growth fundamentals.
+Overseas migration was primarily responsible for population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth by age group, Tasmania State Government's Regional/LGA projections from 2022 (base year: 2021) are adopted with adjustments made using weighted aggregation methods.
-Future population trends suggest above-median growth for statistical areas nationwide, with New Town projected to increase by 1,288 persons to 2041, reflecting a total increase of 17.1% over the 17-year period.
+For areas not covered by this data and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Future population trends project an above median growth for statistical areas nationwide, with New Town expected to expand by 1,288 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 17.0% over the 17-year period.

 Frequently Asked Questions - Population